 Choosing honesty takes courage.
 Dishonesty is always driven by fear.
 If you doubt this, examine the underlying motivation for any lie you tell.
 If you cheat on your taxes, you fear poverty.
 If you lie to your boss, you fear being sacked.
 If you lie to your partner about flirting with another, you fear losing your partner.
 If you say you love him or her when you don’t, you fear being either alone, frustrated or insecure.

-For most of us there is a difference between what society expects and who we really are.
+For most of us, there is a difference between what society expects and who we really are.
 We put on a facade to cope with this discrepancy.
 Being agreeable seems harmless; we are just trying to keep people happy.
 But there is a cost.
-We gradually loose touch with who we really are.
+We gradually lose touch with who we really are.
 And that is painful.
 Over time, the emotional pain of pretence can make us physically sick.

 You have continued to lie so others will like you.
 But all their positive feelings about you are counterfeit.
 Who do they really like?
 The real “you”?
 Or the false “you” created by the lie?